sybrew/the-seo-framework/readme.txt

 TODO test all compat files.

-TODO what about get_image_dimensions()
-	-> Are we going to move this to a new generator class?
-		-> If so, we can remove the deprecation altogether.

 TODO remove leftover var_dump()

 TODO announce that integers are no longer supported for `$args` in all methods that use `fix_generation_args`